Have a question?

 • Rearranging: Moving library furniture or equipment without permission from library staff.

-• Repetition: Repeated violation of library policies.
+• Repetition: Repeatedly violating library policies.

 Minor Behaviors: Any action that is not permitted because it interferes with the regular operation of the library, which may result in a removal for the remainder of the day.